byu-cpe/ecen520_student/rx_sim/UART_Receiver_sim.md

 <!--
 Future Changes:
 * The synthesis tool couldn't extract a FSM from some students.
 Need to figure out what is going on.
 Perhaps make a requirement that it has to find it?
-* ask them to manually change the FSM encoding type when thhey synthesize to see the impact.
+* ask them to manually change the FSM encoding type when they synthesize to see the impact.
 * Any _new_ coding standards to add?
 It would be nice to add something for this assignment
 * Have them create a function in the testbench
 * Be more clear on what should be in the report for cells